 Marjorie and Jeffrey A. Rosen

-Aesthetes and collectors, Marjorie and Jeffrey A. Rosen are the first American donors of the musée du quai Branly.
+Aesthetes and collectors, Marjorie and Jeffrey A. Rosen are the musée du quai Branly's first American donors.

 donation of a fertility stick

-This stick was offered to the musée du quai Branly in 2004 by a generous American couple as a tribute to Martine Aublet, Director, president’s advisor on patronage and Bruno Roger.
+This stick was offered to the musée du quai Branly in 2004 by a generous American couple as a tribute to Martine Aublet, then Director and president’s patronage advisor and Bruno Roger.

 Director of the musée du quai Branly’s museology project, Germain Viatte veered the choice of the donation to favor this exceptional piece unbeknownst to Martine and Bruno Roger.
 The discretion of the donation accentuates its generosity.